FrostKiwi/treasurechest/README.md

 https://user-images.githubusercontent.com/60887273/167292350-45546385-7418-4d26-867e-cc020047a027.mov
 #### Grammar
-I also have a bunch of grammar cards mixed in, when I encoutered new pieces of grammar and recognized it as such.
+I also have a bunch of grammar cards mixed in, when I encountered new pieces of grammar and recognized it as such.
 For those I pasted the excellent [JLPT Sensei](https://jlptsensei.com/) summary images.

 ![kireicake](https://user-images.githubusercontent.com/60887273/167289347-d798a637-fd49-46c7-a2fd-2a2170cce7ec.png)